 One of the first things you should do after creating your Squarespace site is to install Google Analytics so you can measure how many people have visited your website and how they are engaging with your business.
 In this article, we will walk you through how to add Google Analytics to Squarespace sites using two different methods.
-As a bonus, we’ll also show you how we recommend tracking Google Analytics events too.

 - Directly in Squarespace